Home > What is the LNMB

 Although the courses are intended for Master students, PhD students are also welcome.
 It is up to their thesis adviser to propose or decide that a PhD student will attend such a course.
 Further information can be obtained from the LNMB director.

 The students are subjected to an examination that usually will consist of making exercises during the course and also a written or oral examination.
-The credits for participants who have passed the examination successfully have been set by LNMB at 6 ECTS per course (1 ECTC is equivalent to 28 hours work).
+The credits for participants who have passed the examination successfully have been set by LNMB at 6 EC per course (1 EC is equivalent to 28 hours work).
 A final decision about the credits and the grade is formally up to the university of the student.

 Application to the LNMB Master courses can be done via the website of the Dutch Master Programme in Mathematics http://www.mastermath.nl.